Web Design Wilmington NC

 What “style” do we want for our site?

-Almost certainly if you are reading this you have spent some significant time “surfing the web”.
-By now you know what you like, what you dislike and what you find just plain delicious.
-If you are in a business or organization you have very likely spent time browsing your competitors’ web sites, or sites similar to the one you want to build.
+Almost certainly if you are reading this, you have spent some significant time “surfing the web”.
+By now you know what you like, what you dislike, and what you absolutely love.
+If you are in a business or organization you have very likely spent time looking at your competitors’ website design, or sites similar to the one you want to build.
 Bookmark these sites and write down what you like or hate about each.
 You may love the way a menu works in one site but hate the color scheme.
 On another you may like the way they take orders, but find the site hard to navigate.
-At our company we call these sites picked out by a client “exemplars” and they can be invaluable when creating the look, feel and function of a site that will meet what the client’s vision for their project.
+At our company, we call these sites picked out by a client “exemplars” and they can be invaluable when creating the look, feel, and function of a site that will meet what the client’s vision for their project.
 There is nothing wrong with adapting a good idea from one site to use on your own or taking inspiration from another site in the design of your own.
 As a web designer, this is actually one of the highest compliments one can receive.
-On the flip side, don’t try to re-invent the whole web site concept.
-Visitors expect to find navigation menus in certain places and pages such as a “contact us” are a useful standard.
+On the flip side, don’t try to re-invent the whole website design concept.
+Visitors expect to find navigation menus in certain places and pages such as a “Contact Us” are a useful standard.
 The balance in style is between building a site that looks pleasing, distinctive, and professional, but has the type of functionality a visitor expects and can easily navigate.

 What is our budget for this project?

-Budget is a very important factor when approaching a web design project.
-Some costs, such as domain registration and a hosting account, cannot be avoided but if money is extremely tight you may consider building a site yourself or finding a “talented amateur” family member or friend who will give you a hugely discounted price.
+Budget is a very important factor when approaching a website design project.
+Some costs, such as domain registration and a hosting account, cannot be avoided.
+But, if money is extremely tight, you may consider building a site yourself or finding a “talented amateur” family member or friend who will give you a hugely discounted price.

-If you choose to go with a professional you should definitely get several quotes and ask for project proposals and estimates from each of the companies you contact.
+If you choose to go with a professional you should ask for project proposals and estimates from each of the companies you contact.

-Beware of companies that can quote you a price almost without hearing any details of your project.
+Beware of companies that can quote you a price without hearing any details of your project.
 Don’t be afraid to ask lots of questions!
-Your web site represents a significant investment and you should get clear explanations of what is involved and how the project is priced.
-On the other hand you should also be ultra clear and specific about the process flow of your business.
+Your website design represents a significant investment and you should get clear explanations of what is involved and how the project is priced.
+On the other hand, you should also be ultra clear and specific about the process flow of your business.
 Remember, your designer might know little to nothing about your industry and without sufficient specifics from you, there can end up being unexpected costs when the designer has to rework the design and coding.

 Step Two: Finding and Registering A Domain Name

-So you have your web site planned out.
-You know who you want to visit your site, what you want them to do when they get there, and have a pretty good idea how you want your site to look.
-Now it is time to give your site a name.
-For a web site that means “registering a domain name”.
-Domain names can be registered pretty cheaply (from about $8 to $20 depending on the domain type).
-If you are working with a web design company they may be able to suggest available names and take care of the registration process for you, as this does mean configuring a few variables at the time of registration and many web companies have a bulk account that get’s them a better price on registration.
+So, you have your website planned out.
+You know who you want to visit your site, what you want them to do when they get there, and have a pretty good idea of how you want your website design to look.
+Now, it’s time to give your site a name.
+For a website, that means “registering a domain name”.
+Domain names can be registered at a low cost (from about $8 to $20 depending on the domain type).
+If you are working with a web design company, they may be able to suggest available names and take care of the registration process for you.

 You have almost certainly seen ads on the TV for “domain registration for only $0.99”.
 Do not be surprised if that bargain price only comes as part of a “package” when purchasing, such as hosting or e-mail accounts.
 Don’t be afraid to shop around and read what people say about a registrar online (Google their name plus “reviews” or “customer service”).

-Of course before you can register you need to find an available name!
-Every registrar, and a great many design and hosting companies, have a domain name search feature.
-If your organization name is very much your brand, or something people are likely to search for online buying a domain that reflects this can be a good idea.
-Alternatively you can search for a name that contains “key words” relevant to your business that visitors may use when searching.
+Of course, before you can register you need to find an available name!
+Every registrar, and a great many web design and hosting companies, have a domain name search feature.
+If your organization name is very much your brand, or something people are likely to search for online, buying a domain that reflects this can be a good idea.
+Alternatively, you can search for a name that contains “keywords” relevant to your business that visitors may use when searching.
 Some studies also suggest that having “keywords” in your domain can also slightly help your eventual search engine placement.

-A competent web professional should be able to suggest five or six good (and more importantly available) options for you or you can start searching until you find a name you like that can be registered.
-If you are absolutely set on a name already registered there is a possibility the owner might sell but this can be very slim (75% of owners simply don’t return inquiries about buying their domain names).
+A competent web professional should be able to suggest five or six good (and more importantly available) options for you, or you can start searching until you find a name you like that can be registered.
+If you are absolutely set on a name already registered there’s a possibility the owner might sell, but this can be very slim (75% of owners simply don’t return inquiries about buying their domain names).
 Buying an already registered domain from a third party owner can be VERY expensive if not handled with caution, as many domains for sale are heavily overpriced.
-A web professional should be able to give you guidance if that is a way you are thinking of heading.
+A web professional should be able to give you guidance if that is something you’re considering.

-You should also be aware of the “extension” (.com, .org, .net, .biz, .co.uk) that will work best for your project. “.com” is the standard for a business, but if you are a charity or social organization you may be better with a “.org”.
-Our company web site has more information about domain extensions and domain registration in general.
+You should also be aware of the “extension” (.com, .org, .net, .biz, .co.uk) that will work best for your project.
+The “.com” extension is the standard for a business, but if you are a charity or social organization, you may be better with a “.org”.

-If you are looking to self-register a good place to start is with GoDaddy.com.
+If you’re looking to self-register, a good place to start is with GoDaddy.com.
 No company has 100% perfect reviews, but we have used them since 2002 and have always been very pleased with their service!

 Think about domains such as: